TRON-Bioinformatics/covigator/README.md

 - `--num-jobs` The number of dask jobs to spin, this corresponds to the number of whole nodes requested to the cluster.
 Default: 1

 ### Configuration

-The processor requires the database configuration.
-See above section in the accessor configuration for details.

-Additionally, the downloader requires the path where downloaded files will be stored.
-The configuration is done through environment variables.

-- `COVIGATOR_STORAGE_FOLDER`: the folder where files will be stored by the downloaded (default value `./data/covigator`)

 The dask cluster requires to be configured in a jobqueue.yaml file as described here https://docs.dask.org/en/latest/configuration.html.
 It is specially important to configure dask so processes are not spilled to disk in order to avoid causing troubles in